AviBueno/best-link-station-finder/README.md

 Finds the best link station (nearest / with strongest signal) for a given mobile device location in 2D space.

-The projest may run in two modes:
+The project may run in two modes:

 ### Web server mode